How much can you borrow as a contractor

 A normal mortgage application will be assessed on the basis of your salary plus dividends and/or net profit if you run a limited company.
-If you are employed via an umbrella company then it will be your PAYE income.
+If you are using an umbrella company then it will be your PAYE income.
 The issue with this traditional approach meant that many contractors could not borrow what they required.
-A contractor mortgage application however, is examined on the basis of your gross contract rate, with less emphasis on the mechanism you use to get paid.
+A contractor application however, is examined on the basis of your gross contract rate, with less emphasis on the mechanism you use to get paid.

 Do I qualify for a contractor mortgage?

 Each application is assessed on an individual basis, but the broad criteria is as follows: